-1. Driving While Distracted
+1. Distracted Driving

-3. Riding too Close to a Lane of Cars
+3. Riding Too Close to a Lane of Cars

-4. Running into an Open Door
+4. Running Into an Open Door

-Accidents involving a cyclist running into an open car door happen quite often on college campuses and in cities.
+Accidents involving a cyclist running into an open door happen quite often on college campuses and in cities.
 It is up to the driver and passenger of a vehicle to check before opening their car doors to avoid hitting an oncoming cyclist.
 If a cyclist is hit by a car door opening, the fault usually lies with the driver of the vehicle and not the cyclist.

 5. Side Swiping